candrasc/BasketBall-WinPrediction/README.md

 ## Project Info

 ### Data Prep
-Here we use a previous df where I grouped the indivudal stats by game_id to provide team stats for a game.
+Here we use a previous df where I aggregated the indivudal player stats by game_id to provide team stats for each game.

 Impute/Drop pesky null values for plus minus category.

 We then apply a simple 5 game moving average across all stats.
-This required me to loop through the data frame by each team name so that we could apply the rolling average to only one team at a time as the df was chronoloigical so different teams were playing in each row. (eg If we just applied a rolling ave, then Toronto stats would have been combined with Atlanta Stats etc).

-Finally, we create a home and away df from these stats and merge them together so we have home and away stats in the same row
+Finally, we create a home and away df from these stats and merge them together so we have home and away stats in the same row.

 ### Feature Selection
 Using selectKBest and f_classif, we select the strongest features.
 Plus minus was clearly the strongest.